-If you are interested in the sheet music, please do send me a message.
+If you are interested in the sheet music, please do get in touch.

 Photo by Rob Blackham

 I live in Gipsy Hill in South East London.
 Grew up in Orpington and was taught the piano and more successfully the violin from the age of 7.
 I had a somewhat ‘relaxed’ (read as ‘lazy’) attitude toward my musicianship when I was young, but enjoyed my years in the Bromley Youth Symphony Orchestra and more enthusiastically the Bromley Youth Chamber Orchestra.
 The Chamber orchestra toured in Belgium, Edinburgh, Yugoslavia, Shrewsbury, Hook Norton and Vienna, all of which were life-changing experiences.
 I chose not pursue academic music beyond o’level and grade 8 violin, being more interested at the time in a career in drama, film and television, which I studied at The University College of Ripon and York St John (now called York St John University).

 In the late 80's and 90's I spent my time in various rock / indie pop bands as a keyboard player and backing singer: Chutzpah, Rainchaser and Victoria.
 None of which had any notable success, but all of which were of course, utterly brilliant.
 About 6 months after we played our final Victoria gig at The Monarch in Camden in 1997, former members; Ed (singer/songwriter), Julian (guitar) and myself decided to record some more songs as Ed had written some new material post-Victoria.
 I had a digi 8-track recorder gathering dust, so we set to work and continued doing this until eventually we had enough songs in 1999 to release an album (with help from the technical wizardly of Steve Cooper) under the new name of HUCKSTER: https://sptfy.com/4Xq6 - 22 years later, Huckster is still going strong, sometimes with Julian, sometimes without when he is off galavanting in some far flung corner of the world.
 We have never performed live as Huckster and it is unlikely we ever will.